 What is a Mutual Waiting Period?

-The waiting period in mutual insurance is a period without coverage for certain treatments.
-Choose suitable mutual insurance to limit this constraint.
+The waiting period for mutual insurance is a period without coverage for certain treatments.
+Choose a suitable mutual insurance policy to limit this burden.

-When you take out health insurance , you may be faced with a period called a waiting period .
-This period corresponds to a period of time during which certain guarantees are not yet activated, even if you pay your contributions.
-Understanding the waiting period is essential for choosing a mutual insurance policy that is suited to your immediate or future health needs.
+When you take out health insurance , you may face a waiting period .
+This period corresponds to a period during which certain guarantees are not yet activated, even if you pay your contributions.
+Understanding the waiting period is essential for choosing a mutual insurance plan adapted to your immediate or future health needs.

 1. Definition of the Mutual Waiting Period